genestack/apparatuis/src/components/button/button.md

     <Button
         onClick={() => alert('clicked on default button')}
         isDisabled
-        tooltip={{overlay: "Due to Genestack's guides, each disabled button should have a hint with an explanation"}}
+        tooltipProps={{overlay: "Due to Genestack's guides, each disabled button should have a hint with an explanation"}}
     >
         Default disabled button
     </Button>